Danny Kirwan: Kirwan and Green

 Despite the closeness of their musical partnership, Kirwan and Green did not always get on well personally, which was at least partly due to Kirwan's short temper.
-Kirwan had high musical standards and concentrated more on rehearsing than the other members of the band—Green recalled that Kirwan always had to arrive anywhere an hour early.
+Kirwan had high musical standards and concentrated more on rehearsing than the other members of the band, and Green recalled that Kirwan always had to arrive anywhere an hour early.
 One of the band's roadies, Dennis Keane, recalled that Kirwan had begun to clash with Green.
 He suggested that the success of "Albatross" and the follow-up single "Man of the World" may have gone to his head and made him more confident, to the point of trying to pressure Green and compete with him.
 Producer Martin Birch, however, remembered that Kirwan often sought reassurance from Green, and seemed to be in awe of him.
 "I often got the impression that Danny was looking for Peter's approval, whereas Peter wanted Danny to develop by himself."